-Parent and family member engagement for Alice M. Worsley School students will continue to include participation in the PTA, School Site Council; English Language Advisory Council; IEP and 504 meetings; and Title I Parent Information meetings.
+Parent and family member engagement for Alice M. Worsley School students will include parents and families participating in the PTA, School Site Council, English Language Advisory Committee, IEP and 504 meetings, Parent and Family Information Night Meetings and Title I Parent Information meetings.
+Through these meetings and collaborative opportunities, the school will facilitate open communication and will gather feedback on a wide range of issues, from school policies to classroom activities.
+These meetings will offer additional opportunities for parents and family members to voice their opinions, ask questions, and engage in dialogue with school administrators and staff.
+The input collected from these meetings will help guide the school's priorities and will support initiatives that enhance the overall educational experience for students.
 The program will continue to provide bilingual staff and translation services for all meetings, including individual educational achievement and overall school progress data.

 The school will continue to hold flexibly scheduled meetings and actively seek parent participation.
-The school will continue to provide school communications to parents in an understandable and uniform format, to the extent practicable, in a language that the parent can understand.
-The LEA will reserve federal funds for additional functions to be available for the schools to increase parent communications through existing avenues of their student information system.
+The school will continue to provide school communications to parents in an understandable and uniform format, to the extent practicable, in a language that the parents can understand.
+The LEA will reserve federal funds for additional functions available for the schools to increase parent communications through existing avenues of their student information system.
 The additional functions may include text, email, and parent log-in access to enhance school-to-parent communication and engagement.

-During the transition and other meetings with parents, staff will collaborate with Probation and mental health support staff to support successful transitions, in addition to assistance with linking resources to students and families needed for the overall wellness of the family unit.
+During the transition and other meetings with parents, staff will collaborate with Probation and mental health support staff to support successful transitions.
+They will also assist with linking resources to students and families needed for the overall wellness of the family unit.
 In addition, the Fresno County Superintendent of Schools Parent Services department will continue to offer parent education classes in technology, student academic support at home, and other topics in support of family members.

+Program Coordination

-Program Coordination ESSA SECTION 1423(9-10) Provide a description of how the program under this subpart will be coordinated with other Federal, State, and local programs, such as programs under title I of the Workforce Innovation and Opportunity Act and career and technical education programs serving at-risk children and youth.
+ESSA SECTION 1423(9-10)

+Provide a description of how the program under this subpart will be coordinated with other Federal, State, and local programs, such as programs under title I of the Workforce Innovation and Opportunity Act and career and technical education programs serving at-risk children and youth.